happner/tracey/Readme.md

 - create linux service file
 - have tracey run all tests in a folder, as opposed to running a test script
-- sort out where the metrics go with new benchmarket
+- sort out where the metrics go with new benchmarket, as a plugin

 ## License